What is Ogivri™ (trastuzumab-dkst)?

-Ogivri is a targeted treatment used to treat certain forms of breast cancer that is positive for the human epidermal growth factor receptor 2 (HER2+).
-Ogivri is a biosimilar of Herceptin® (trastuzumab) and is manufactured by Mylan.1
+Ogivri is a targeted treatment used to treat certain people with metastatic breast cancer that is positive for the human epidermal growth factor receptor 2 (HER2+).
+It is used for HER2+ metastatic breast cancer:1,2

 What is the active ingredient in Ogivri?